Capabilities, skills and professional knowledge

 Identifying information management capability

-The digital capability matrix identifies skills and knowledge that government agencies and their employees need to create and manage information.
+The Digital information and records management capability matrix identifies skills and knowledge that government agencies and their employees need to create and manage information.
 The matrix complements the work towards certification and related targets.

 Information related qualifications range from competency-standard based certificates to postgraduate awards.
 Courses may be undertaken in face-to-face or online modes of delivery, and can be divided into two major types: